 In this local political climate of lack of appreciation we will not do another festival.

 We don't have a grudge against the cultural departments, we just wanted you to know why we made our decision and we wanted to be transparent, like we always were.

-So, finally: A BIG, BIG THANK YOU to you, the filmmakers and the supporters, for 5 wonderful years and great experiences.
+So, finally: A BIG, BIG THANK YOU to you, the filmmakers, the partnerfestivals, and the supporters, for 5 wonderful years and great experiences.
 We loved and enjoyed the time, we are richer in experience now, and we hope to be able to watch your future films at other festivals.